zenml-io/zenml/docs/book/component-gallery/experiment-trackers/experiment-trackers.md

 * finally, you can access the Experiment Tracker UI to browse and visualize the information logged during your pipeline runs

+Note: the Expirement Tracker will declare run as failed if the pipeline step fails.

 Consult the documentation for the particular [Experiment Tracker flavor](#experiment-tracker-flavors) that you plan on using or are using in your stack for detailed information about how to use it in your ZenML pipelines.